SlackmasterFelipeCafe/SquamataAssemblyAMT/README.md

 # SquamataAssemblyAMT
-jupyter notebook used to create USGS AMT metadata files
+jupyter notebook used to create USGS AMT metadata files.